lanfz2000/lanfz2000.github.io/_pages/about.md

 About me
 ======
 * I am a PhD student at University of Electronic Science and Technology of China, under the supervision of [Guotai Wang](https://scholar.google.com/citations?user=Z2sFN4EAAAAJ&hl=en&oi=ao) and [Shaoting Zhang](https://scholar.google.com/citations?user=oiBMWK4AAAAJ&hl=en).
+Major in medical image analysis.
 * I received Bachelor's Degree at University of Electronic Science and Technology of China in 2022.
 Major in Electronic Engineering.

 # Reward